-Between the 1940′s and the 1960′s, the Chicago Housing Authority’s ABLA (Abbott, Brooks, Loomis and Addams) Homes were completed; the Circle Interchange and expressway system was built; the Illinois Medical District was founded when the Illinois Legislature adopted the Illinois Medical District Act; and the Chicago campus of the University of Illinois was established.
+The Chicago Housing Authority’s ABLA (Abbott, Brooks, Loomis, and Addams) Homes were completed between 1940 and 1960.
+The Circle Interchange and expressway system were built; the Illinois Legislature adopted the Illinois Medical District Act establishing the Illinois Medical District, and the Chicago campus of the University of Illinois was established.
 Today, the institutional landscape of our community looks very different.
 In 1996 the University of Illinois at Chicago procured master development services for its extensive South Campus Development.
-This development along with public housing demolition and redevelopment have dramatically altered the demographics of our community.
+This development along with public housing demolition and redevelopment dramatically altered the demographics of our community.